auth0/docs/articles/analytics/_includes/_usage.md

 ## Usage

-After installation on your site there is nothing else you need to do to start collecting data.
+After installation on your site, you will start collecting data.
 Auth0 Analytics will immediately begin sending events to <%- name %>.

 You will see the following events being logged: